Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Results of E24 model

 \section{Results of E24 model}

 We first consider the original mock NSS catalog from \citetalias{El-Badry2024OJAp_b}, with the addition of hierarchical triples (Section \ref{ssec:triples}).
-This will be referred to as the E24 model.
-In Figure \ref{fig:nce_dist}, we compare distributions of several parameters for systems in the observed (filled, light blue) and the simulated E24 (red dashed border) NCE samples.
-We also plot the results of our new ``fiducial" model (purple solid border) where several improvements have been made on the E24 model, as described in Section \ref{sec:modifications}. $M_{\rm 2, dark}$ is the secondary mass implied by the astrometric solution assuming a completely dark companion.
-In these plots, the total number of systems has been adjusted to be equal for easier comparison of the shapes of distributions.
-Here, the total number of systems in the mock sample is within $8\%$ of the true sample, suggesting that the assumed $10\%$ fraction of post-AGB MT systems in wide orbits is reasonable, given the other assumptions of the model (see discussion towards the end of Section \ref{ssec:fiducial_model}).
+This will be referred to as the ``E24 model".
+In Figure \ref{fig:nce_dist}, we plot the distributions of several stellar and orbital parameters of the NCE sample resulting from this model (red dashed border) on top of those observed (light blue, filled).
+In Figure \ref{fig:porb_mwd}, we compare these samples (panels (A) and (B)) in the $P_{\rm orb}-M_{\rm 2, dark}$ plane, where $M_{\rm 2, dark}$ is the secondary mass implied by the astrometric solution assuming a completely dark companion (i.e. the approximate WD mass).
+The distribution of each parameter is plotted on the corresponding axis, and points are colored by companion mass.

+The total number of systems in the mock sample is within $8\%$ of the true sample, suggesting that the assumed $10\%$ fraction of post-AGB MT systems in wide orbits is reasonable, given the other assumptions of the model (see discussion towards the end of Section \ref{sssec:color_excess_dist}).

 We see that there is a deficit of systems with $P_{\rm orb} < 300\,$d and $e > 0.2$ in the E24 model.
 The color excess cut removes the vast majority of hierarchical triples that enter the non-\textit{class I} sample so that they make up less than 0.5\% of the NCE sample.
 Therefore, we can conclude that the deficit of systems with $e > 0.2$ cannot be attributed to contaminating triples.
-The distribution of color excess is discussed further for our new fiducial model in Section \ref{ssec:fiducial_model} (Figure \ref{fig:color_excess_dist}).
-The lack of shorter period systems can be addressed by modifying the conditions that lead to the formation of wide post-MT systems, as will be described in Section \ref{ssec:mod_orbital_evol} and illustrated in Figure \ref{fig:schematic}.
+The distribution of color excess is discussed further for our udpated empirical model in Section \ref{sssec:color_excess_dist} (Figure \ref{fig:color_excess_dist}).
+The lack of shorter period systems can be addressed by modifying the conditions that lead to the formation of wide post-MT systems, as will be described in Section \ref{ssec:fshrink_models}.